Reidmen/LostExchangeSystem/README.md

 * Introduce the Account, Member and Order classes that define a brokage system.
 * Use python for high-level implementation of them.
-* Overview of the Exchange system is provided in the `python/` folder.
+* Overview of the Exchange system is provided in the `src/` folder.
-* Implementation will be done in rust, specially for the low-latency cases.
+* Implementation will be done in c++, specially for the low-latency cases.
+* Other attempts will be given in `ideas/` folder.

 ## How to build a Fast Limit Order Book